 Tobacco Use Disorder Defined

 Tobacco use disorder is when an individual is dependent upon nicotine, which is found in tobacco.
 A psychoactive drug (affects the mind), nicotine is a highly addictive, central nervous system stimulant.
 The addictive nature of nicotine includes drug-reinforced behavior, obsessive use, recurrent use after abstaining from it, and physical dependence and tolerance. tobacco use disorder is common among individuals who use cigarettes and smokeless tobacco daily and is uncommon among individuals who do not use tobacco daily or who use nicotine medications.
 Tobacco use disorder, with severity specified as mild, moderate, or severe, depending on the number of diagnostic criteria that have been met.
 While it can range from mild to severe, quitting tobacco is possible.

 Tobacco Use Disorder Causes

-There can be several causes to tobacco use disorder.
-Various factors like genetic, psychological, social and environmental factors can all impact how taking tobacco affects your body and behavior.
+There can be several causes of tobacco use disorder.
+Various factors like genetic, psychological, social, and environmental factors can all impact how taking tobacco affects your body and behavior.
 For certain people taking opioids has a different and stronger impact that can lead to tobacco use disorder that it may not have on others.
 The onset, continuation, and development of tobacco use can be about 50% contributed to genetic factors.
 This risk can also be attributed to developing any substance abuse disorder.
 Individuals with externalizing personality traits are more likely to initiate tobacco use.
 Individuals with low incomes and low educational levels are more likely to initiate tobacco use and are less likely to stop.